Leopold-007/Moving_motion-detector/README.md

 # Motion detector

-This is a project to test motion detectors for detecting moving people.
+This is a project to demonstrate motion detectors for detecting moving people.

 ## Motion detectors